 - Your child can sit with her back against the seat back

-- Your child’s knees bend at the edge of the seat and her feet dangle down
+- Your child’s knees bend at the edge of the seat with her feet flat on the floor

 - Your child can sit like this for the entire trip